jasnell/http2/README.md

 UTF-8 Text is encoded as a length-prefixed sequence of Huffman-encoded UTF-8 octets.
-The length prefix is encoded as an unsigned variable-length integer specifying the number of octets representing the value after applying the Huffman-encoding.
+The length prefix is encoded as an unsigned variable-length integer specifying the number of octets after applying the Huffman-encoding.

 ### Numeric Values: